paulmandal/atak-forwarder/README.md

  * Set `PRIMARY_DEVICE` to `false` and build the application onto your secondary device
  * Open ATAK on each device

 It will take quite a while for the first messages to be transmitted.
-During my testing I only tested in one direction -- having both devices transmit might take too much bandwidth for the GoTenna Mesh.
+It is easy to miss messages if there are many markers on the map.
+When a CoT message gets sent we break it up into 200 byte chunks and then send each chunk with a 10 second gap between them, any other CoT messages during that time will be ignored.

 # Contributing